 Official results of the Test of English as a Foreign Language (TOEFL) if English was not the language of instruction.
 International students for whom English is not the native language are required to take the TOEFL and, generally, a minimum score of 550 on the paper test, 83 on the Internet-based test, or 213 on the computer-based test is necessary to be considered for admission.

-For those offered admission and will enroll, a certified bank statement or affidavit of support documenting that adequate funds are available to pay the full educational and living expenses in the United States for each year of enrollment.
-Limited academic scholarships, ranging in amoung up to but not more than about one-third of the total budget of the educational and living costs, may be available to international applicants with especially strong academic credentials and TOEFL and SAT results.
+A certified bank statement or affidavit of support documenting that adequate funds are available to pay the full educational and living expenses in the United States for each year of enrollment.
+Please note that limited academic scholarships, ranging in amount up to but not more than about one-third of the total budget of the educational and living costs, may be available to international applicants with especially strong academic credentials and TOEFL and SAT results.
+Contact Mark Wagoner, assistant director of admissions, for more information.

 Undergraduate applications are due by March 1 for the following fall semester.
 If you have any other questions about applying to Mount St. Mary's University as an international student and entering as an undergraduate candidate, please contact Mark Wagoner in the Admissions Office at 800-448-4347 or firstname.lastname@example.org.